ratschlab/medical-reports-deidentification/docs/tuning_tutorial.md

 Here few hands-on "exercises" on how to tune the pipeline on a heavily simplified version of the USZ deidentification pipeline.
-The goal is to get familiar with the various components in a simplified setting without being overwhelmed by all the details of a full fledged pipeline.
+The goal is to get familiar with the various components in a simplified setting without being overwhelmed by all the details of a full-fledged pipeline.

 ### Setup